skip to content

 We’ve already touched on some of these since they’re key ingredients in several aforementioned testosterone-killing foods, but it’s worth expanding on the topic that trans fats can be disastrous for your hormones.

 Though there are natural traces of trans fat in meat and dairy, you’ll find an overabundance of them within fast, fried, and processed foods.
-The list of health risks associated with those foods is vast: Cardiovascular disease, inflammation, type 2 diabetes, decreased HDL (good) cholesterol and increased LDL (bad) cholesterol, and Low T and decreased fertility (14).
+The list of health risks associated with those foods is vast: Including inflammation and low T (15).
+“Chronic inflammation has been linked to lower testosterone levels, as it can disrupt hormone production and signaling pathways.
+Inflammation can also negatively impact the functioning of the testes, which are responsible for testosterone production,” Stalehi says.

 8. Vegetable oils

-Vegetable oils are hydrogenated to improve foods’ taste, texture, and shelf-life.
+Many vegetable oils are hydrogenated to improve foods’ taste, texture, and shelf-life.
 They’re also dense with polyunsaturated fats (PUFAs).
-Though they’re often labeled as a “healthy” fat, PUFAs must be ingested within moderation.
-Commercial vegetable oils—which are often refined combinations of canola, coconut, corn, cottonseed, olive, palm, peanut, safflower, soybean, and sunflower oils—are used in cooking so many foods, it’s easy to over-consume PUFAs.
+PUFAs are rich in omega-6 fatty acids, which are considered healthy when consumed in moderation.
+The problem?
+Commercial vegetable oils—including canola, corn, cottonseed, palm, peanut, safflower, soybean, and sunflower oils—are used in cooking so many foods it’s easy to over-consume them.

 9. Nuts

 Certain nuts can wreak havoc on your hormones.
-Nuts have earned a great reputation for containing healthy fats and minerals, but several studies show how nuts high in polyunsaturated fatty acids (18)—including walnuts, pistachios, peanuts, pecans, and almonds—can cause oxidative stress to storage tissues, which in effect can lower your T levels.
+Nuts have earned a great reputation for containing healthy fats and minerals, but several studies show how nuts high in polyunsaturated fatty acids (17)—including walnuts, pistachios, peanuts, pecans, and almonds—can cause oxidative stress.
+Which, like other PUFAS might lower your T levels.

-If you’re someone who loves snacking on nuts, look to ones that are nutrient-dense and higher in cholesterol- and heart-friendly monounsaturated fatty acids (MUFAs).
-Those include brazil nuts, chestnuts, or macadamia nuts.
+If you love snacking on nuts, look to ones that are nutrient-dense and higher in cholesterol- and heart-friendly monounsaturated fatty acids (MUFAs).
+These include Brazil nuts, chestnuts, and macadamia nuts.

 10. Flaxseed